polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 0bHHHHHHMM
 ```
 !!! note
-    Identifiers of `16384` and beyond are not currently supported.
+    Identifiers of `16384` and beyond aren't currently supported.

-## Validating Adresses
+## Validating Addresses

 You can verify that a value is a valid `SS58` address by using the subkey `inspect command` or though the `Polkadot-JS API`.